benikm91/scala-grad/docs/QuickStart.md

     assert(dSwap(1.0, 2.0) == ((0.0, 1.0), (1.0, 0.0)))
 ```

+Type-safety in ScalaGrad is discussed in more details [here](docs/TypeSafe.md)

 ## ScalaGrad is Scala

 ScalaGrad builds the expression graph dynamically (like e.g PyTorch), which means one can use any Scala statement one pleases.
 If all numerical operations are implemented with the ```MatrixAlgebra``` ScalaGrad simply works.